 - Exercise at least four times a week

-Throw the TV Through Window
+Throw the TV through the window

-It is excellent to read about side effects of processed foods.
+It is excellent to read about the side effects of processed foods.
 People know that meals high in sugar and refined grains can lead to chronic disorders.
-Unfortunately, not so many of us know that these processed foods can cause inflammation.
+Unfortunately, not many of us know that these processed foods can cause inflammation.
 Organs, joints, and tissues can be damaged without returning the clock.
 Who does need it?

 - The red wine protects people from the usual cold.